-- Report to safety and security strangers who behave suspiciously. - Don't hesitate to call the police or safety and security when confronted. - Keep your apartment or residence room locked. - Walk in groups of two or more at night. - When parking, remove valuables from view and lock your vehicle. - Engrave your valuables with your license number and record the serial numbers. - Do not leave personal property unattended. - Make copies of credit cards and other valuables in your wallet. - Write your name and I.D. number in several places in textbooks. - Report all losses to safety and security and/or the police immediately. - Stay in control.
+- Report strangers who behave suspiciously. - Don't hesitate to call the police when confronted. - Keep your apartment or residence room locked. - Walk in groups of two or more at night. - When parking, remove valuables from view and lock your vehicle. - Engrave your valuables with your license number and record the serial numbers. - Do not leave personal property unattended. - Make copies of credit cards and other valuables in your wallet. - Write your name and I.D. number in several places in textbooks. - Report all losses to the police immediately. - Stay in control.
 Substance abuse puts you at risk.